Hifeoluwa14/Python-Coding/Department Employee No/README.md

 • salary - basic salary of each employee;

-• target - code for each stock;
+• target - sales target;

 • bonus - bonus on salary;